-▶ APPLY ONLINE: If you already set up an account for using myRRB at RRB.gov, log in to conveniently apply for unemployment benefits online.
-To create your account, visit myRRB and click on the button to sign in with login.gov under the section labeled Account Required.
+▶ APPLY ONLINE: If you already set up an account for using myRRB, log in to conveniently apply for unemployment benefits online.
+To create your account, visit RRB.gov/myRRB and click on the button labeled Sign in with login.gov.
 The RRB encourages employees to establish their myRRB accounts while still working to expedite the filing process for future unemployment benefits, and for access to other online services.